nikhilchaudhary-21/Shopify_app_review_automation/README.md

-# Loop Reviews → Google Sheets Scraper
+# Reviews → Google Sheets Scraper

 Automatically scrapes all ratings (1–5) from Loop Subscriptions Shopify app and saves new reviews to Google Sheets via GitHub Actions.